metriczulu/rotten-tomato-reviews/README.md

 All models built use my wordvecpy package for text processing and for generating the embedding matrix for the pretrained GLoVe vectors.

-Surprisingly, of all the models trained I found simple logistic regression on a count matrix to be the most accurate and—by far—faster to train that more advanced methods using ensemble decision trees or neural networks.
-Multinomial Naïve-Bayes trained faster and came close in accuracy.
+Surprisingly, of all the models trained I found simple logistic regression on a count matrix to be the most accurate and—by far—faster to train than more advanced methods using ensemble decision trees or neural networks.
+Multinomial Naïve-Bayes trained faster that logistic regression and came close in accuracy.

 ## Future Plans